Los Angeles Wrongful Termination Lawyer

 If the DLSE finds merit in the complaint, they may attempt to resolve the dispute through mediation or conciliation.
 If the employer and employee cannot resolve the issue, the DLSE may issue a right-to-sue letter, allowing the employee to file a lawsuit against their former employer.

 Employees must follow the prescribed reporting process and seek legal guidance to effectively navigate their rights and options.
-A Los Angeles wrongful termination lawyer can help guide you through this process to ensure your rights are protected, and you are in a position to receive the most favorable results.
+A wrongful termination lawyer in Los Angeles can help guide you through this process to ensure your rights are protected, and you are in a position to receive the most favorable results.

 What Steps Should I Take?